EtherealEngine/etherealengine-docs/docs/03_manual/04_host/01_installation/04_controlCenter.md

 - See realtime logs of different actions being performed.

 ## 1. Downloading Control Center App
 In order to download Ethereal Engine Control Center App, navigate to [releases](https://github.com/EtherealEngine/etherealengine-control-center/releases) page and download the latest version of the App.
-On Windows (and for WSL), you will need to download `.exe` while for linux download `AppImage`.
+- **Windows** _(and WSL)_: Download the `.exe` file

-> On Windows, you will need to allow permission for executing ps1 scripts.
-You can do so by running following command in Powershell with admin privileges ([reference](https://github.com/EtherealEngine/etherealengine-control-center#2-windows-permission-to-run-ps1-scripts)).
+  > You will need to allow permission for executing ps1 scripts.
+  > You can do so by running following command in Powershell with admin privileges ([reference](https://github.com/EtherealEngine/etherealengine-control-center#2-windows-permission-to-run-ps1-scripts)).
   > ```Powershell
   > Set-ExecutionPolicy -ExecutionPolicy Unrestricted
   >```

+- **Linux**: Download the `AppImage` file
-> On Linux, once downloaded, right click and go to **Properties** of AppImage.
-In **Permissions** tab check 'Allow executing file as program'.
-Afterwards, double click on AppImage to launch the app.
+  > Once downloaded, right click and go to **Properties** of AppImage.
+  > In **Permissions** tab check 'Allow executing file as program'.
+  > Afterwards, double click on AppImage to launch the app.

-> On Ubuntu 22.04 or later, if you are unable to launch AppImage then you might have to install Fuse using following command in terminal ([reference](https://github.com/EtherealEngine/etherealengine-control-center#1-app-not-launching-in-ubuntu-2204)).
+  > Ubuntu 22.04 or later:
+  > If you are unable to launch the AppImage, you might have to install Fuse with the following command _([reference](https://github.com/EtherealEngine/etherealengine-control-center#1-app-not-launching-in-ubuntu-2204))_.
   > ```bash
   > sudo apt-get install fuse libfuse2
   >```

 ## 2. Launch & Create Cluster

-When you launch the app for the first time, you will see below screen:
+You will see this screen when you launch the app for the first time:

 ![Home Screen](./images/controlCenter/home-screen.jpg)

-Here you need to create a cluster.
-You can do so by clicking on `Create` button in the center or anytime using round plus button on left bottom corner (in [hotbar](#31-hotbar)) of the screen.
-Following are the different sections of create cluster dialog:
+Here you will need to create a cluster.
+You can do so by:
+- Clicking on the `Create` button in the center of your screen.
+- Anytime using round plus button on left bottom corner (in [hotbar](#31-hotbar)) of the screen.

 ### 2.1.
 Cluster Information
+These are the different sections of the create cluster dialog.

 ![Create Cluster - Cluster Information](./images/controlCenter/create-cluster-1.jpg)

-In this step, you will need to provide following information:
+In this step, you will need to provide the following information:

-- **Cluster Name:** This can be any name you want to give your cluster. i.e. Local, my-metaverse, etc.
+- **Cluster Name:**
+  This can be any name you want to give your cluster.
+  _eg: `Local`, `my-metaverse`, etc._

-- **Cluster Type:** This will be the kubernetes distribution you want to use.
-Currently there are 2 local distributions, MicroK8s(recommended) & Minikube.
+- **Cluster Type:**
+  This will be the kubernetes distribution you want to use.
+  There are two local distributions at the time of this writing: MicroK8s(recommended) and Minikube.
   There is also a Custom type which allows you to connect to an existing Ethereal Engine cluster.
   > Currently, `MicroK8s` is supported on Windows & Linux while `Minikube` is supported on Linux only.

+- **Prerequisites:**
-- **Prerequisites:** These are the set of items that should be manually configured by the user.
-If an item is correctly setup then its status will be green tick, else it will have a red cross with details and link to docs for the corrective measures.
+  These are the set of items that should be manually configured by the user.
+  > If an item is correctly setup then its status will be green tick.
+  > Otherwise it will have a red cross with details and link to docs for the corrective measures.

   > Currently, there are prerequisites for MicroK8s in Windows only.

 ### 2.2.
 Cluster Type: MicroK8s or Minikube

-If you selected cluster type as MicroK8s or Minikube, then you will see below options.
+You will see the options below if you selected your cluster type as MicroK8s or Minikube.

 ### 2.2.1.
 Authentication
 ![Create Cluster - Authentication](./images/controlCenter/create-cluster-2.jpg)

 <StepAuthentication />